MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/volume-license-serializer.md

 1. Sign in to the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx).
 2. Select the **Download and Keys** tab.
 3. Select the **Download** button for either Office 2019 for Mac or Office 2016 for Mac, depending on which version of Office you're deploying to your users.
-4. Select **Continue* on the pop-up windows and download .iso file that contains the VL Serializer.
+4. Select **Continue** on the pop-up windows and download the .iso file that contains the VL Serializer package file.
 5. Once the download is complete, mount the .iso file to extract the VL Serializer package file.